What to Buy in April (And What’s Better to Wait On)

 Jewelry and luxury items tend to follow promotional cycles tied to major holidays.
 April falls between key sales periods, making it a less favorable time to buy.
 Discounts are often limited, and selection may not be as competitive.
 Waiting for events like Mother’s Day or Black Friday typically yields better deals.

 These purchases also benefit from careful consideration rather than impulse buying.
 Higher price points make timing even more important.
-Buyers who wait for peak promotional periods often secure better value.
+People who wait for peak promotional periods often secure better value.
 Patience pays off in this category.

 3. Seasonal Items Like Swimwear and Mattresses